wongtonyb/trello-clone/README.md

 ## Building a Trello Clone using React and GraphQL

-This Repository demonstrates a simplified Trello Clone using React and GraphQL.
+This repository portrays a basic clone of the popular collaborative project management tool, Trello, using React and GraphQL.

 ### Demo